jpolitz/jpolitz.github.com/notes/_posts/2020-06-29-remote-teaching-lectures.md

 staff of 11 undergraduate and graduate instructional assistants.
 The enrollment was roughly 200 students.

-This post details how I ran **lecture sessions** for the course.
+This post details how I ran **lecture sessions** for the course; a separate post details <a href="/notes/2020/07/01/remote-teaching-assessment.html">assessment</a>.
 A lot of credit for the overall approach goes to Arun Kumar and Niema Moshiri, whose styles I blended to arrive at my approach.
 I also had some helpful conversations with Kathi Fisler in the leadup to the quarter.

 This is largely just a report on what I did – the course evaluations were